pive/x1carbon2016-osx-elcapitan/README.md

 Now we have a working power and battery management.

 ## Step 5 - Audio
 This is the most delicate part.
 I use AppleHDA patcher from Mirone but had issues patching for this laptop's audio chip Conexant CX20753/4 (codec 14F15111).
-After numerous unsuccessful attemps I managed to get an old fully patched AppleHDA kext from Mirone from this thread: https://www.tonymacx86.com/threads/applehda-patch-problem-for-conexant-cx20753-4-14f1-5111.191289/ (used the v7 version with external mic not working).
+After numerous unsuccessful attemps I managed to get an old fully patched AppleHDA kext from this thread: https://www.tonymacx86.com/threads/applehda-patch-problem-for-conexant-cx20753-4-14f1-5111.191289/ (From Mirone, used the v7 version with external mic not working).

 - Patch DSDT with audio 3 layout
 - Install AppleHDA v7 in HD S/L/E (will have to reinstall after each update but sound is not a critical component)